dsa-org/onboarding/docs/DeveloperOnboarding.md

 ## Standup Meetings

 Email scott@dsa-labs.com to be added to the M/W/F 12PM EST Standup calls.
-We also hold a Sprint Discussion every other Monday at 9:30AM EST. We use Google Calendar and Google Meet.
+We use Google Calendar and Google Meet.

 ## Tools